As an aside:

 OK, you’ve guessed, I bottled out and went down to the Chief Steward and bought 400 Benson & Hedges and they had gone up in price, they were now 55p for 200!
 Tear into the first pack and take a drag, normality restored!
 Then a second!

 But ‘You said you would give up’ ‘Cheating yourself out of good health’ Oh, the guilt!
 That was the last cigarette I ever smoked.
 The date was 28th February 1973 and we had just left Durban (ingrained in my mind!).
-I left the ship with 398 cigarettes and gave them to my shore-
+I left the ship some months later with 398 cigarettes and gave them to my shore-

 About a week after giving up I had a very difficult and testing time.
 The outsides of ships are painted white which is highly reflective.
 The crew were repairing some rusty railings just outside my radio room door.
 The flashes of the arc-